-Single branding is exempted by the VBER where the supplier's and buyer’s market share each do not exceed 30% and are subject to a limitation in time of five years for the non-compete obligation.
-Above the market share threshold or beyond the time limit of five years, single branding agreements are no longer covered by the block exemption and therefore must be individually assessed.
+Single branding agreements can benefit from the exemption provided by Article 2(1) of Regulation (EU) X where neither the supplier’s nor the buyer’s market share exceeds 30% and the non-compete obligation does not exceed five years.
+As set out in paragraph (248), single branding agreements that are tacitly renewable beyond a period of five years can benefit from the block exemption, provided that the buyer can effectively renegotiate or terminate the single branding agreement by giving a reasonable period of notice and at a reasonable cost, thus allowing the buyer to effectively switch its supplier after the expiry of the 5-year period.
+If those conditions are not satisfied, the single branding agreement must be individually assessed.

-The remainder of this section provides guidance for the assessment of individual cases above the market share threshold or beyond the time limit of five years.
+The potential for single branding obligations to result in anti-competitive foreclosure arises in particular where, without the obligations, an important competitive constraint would be exercised by competitors that are either not yet present on the market at the time the obligations are concluded, or are not in a position to compete for the full supply of the customers.
+Competitors may not be able to compete for an individual customer’s entire demand because the supplier in question is an unavoidable trading partner for at least part of the demand on the market, for instance because its brand is a ‘must stock item’ preferred by many consumers, or because the capacity constraints on the other suppliers are such that a part of the demand can only be provided by the supplier in question168.
+The market position of the supplier is thus of primary importance when assessing the possible anti-competitive effects of single branding obligations.

-The capacity for single branding obligations of a specific supplier to result in anticompetitive foreclosure arises in particular where, without the obligations, an important competitive constraint would be exercised by competitors that either are not yet present on the market at the time the obligations are concluded, or that are not in a position to compete for the full supply of the customers.
-Competitors may not be able to compete for an individual customer’s entire demand because the supplier in question is an unavoidable trading partner at least for part of the demand on the market, for instance because its brand is a “must stock item” preferred by many final consumers or because the capacity constraints on the other suppliers are such that a part of demand can only be provided for by the supplier in question.114 The market position of the supplier is thus of main importance to assess possible anti-competitive effects of single branding obligations.
+168 See judgment of 23 October 2003, Van den Bergh Foods v Commission, Case T-65/98, EU:T:2003:281, paragraphs 104 and 156.

-If competitors can compete on equal terms for each individual customer’s entire demand, single branding obligations of a specific supplier are generally unlikely to hamper effective competition unless the switching of supplier by customers is rendered difficult due to the duration and market coverage of the single branding obligations.
-The higher the part of its market share sold under a single branding obligation and/or the longer the duration of the single branding obligations, the more
+If competitors can compete on equal terms for each individual customer’s entire demand, single branding obligations imposed by a single supplier are generally unlikely to restrict competition appreciably unless the ability of customers to switch between suppliers is rendered difficult by the duration and market coverage of the single branding obligations.
+The higher the proportion of its market share that a supplier sells under a single branding obligation and the longer the duration of the single branding obligations, the more significant foreclosure is likely to be.
+Single branding obligations are more likely to result in anti-competitive foreclosure when entered into by dominant undertakings.